 When you add a step, it defaults to GET /, which means that your script will navigate to the URL that you specified in the Base URL step.

 You can add Headers, URL params and a body for each step.
-When you click the Verify button on the bottom right, you should see a "200 OK" response if you've set up your request correctly.
 You'll also see the Response Headers and Response Body for this request so that you can check that you're getting the response that you expect.

 Clicking Add Step will allow you to add another request that will be carried out after the first one.
 All the steps that you add here will be executed sequentially.